 City of Bethlehem Celebration Fund

-The City of Bethlehem, PA, celebrated their 275th Anniversary in 2016.
+The City of Bethlehem, Pennsylvania, celebrated their 275th Anniversary in 2016.
 To recognize this milestone, the City of Bethlehem hosted two anniversary events, publishing a book, and leaving a legacy for future generations.

-Gifts can also be made via credit card by clicking the PayPal 'Donate' button below.
+Gifts can also be made via credit card by clicking the PayPal link below.
 A PayPal account is not required to make an online gift to the Fund.

 About the 275th Anniversary Celebration